 Celery and a Fig Beetle

+Celery and a Fig Beetle had my interest today.
 I just planted celery seedlings in the parkway where my corn was.
-I read in “Golden Gate Gardening” that celery would like to be planted in pure compost if it can get it, so I obliged with a whole bag of biodynamic compost between six seedlings.
-It also needs a lot of fertilizer, so I mixed up 4 cup worm castings, 2 cups organic vegetable fertilizer, and 1/2 cup citrus fertilizer (because celery likes slightly acidic soil as do citrus trees).
+I read in “Golden Gate Gardening” that celery would like to be planted in pure compost, so I obliged with a whole bag of biodynamic compost between six seedlings.
+It also needs a lot of fertilizer, so I mixed up 4 cups worm castings, 2 cups organic vegetable fertilizer, and 1/2 cup citrus fertilizer (because celery likes slightly acidic soil as do citrus trees).
 I sunk each seedling in a pile of compost in the middle of the crater, spread the fertilizer around each, watered deeply, then covered in compost.

-Was I deterred by the fact that the book said celery is a demanding vegetable?
-Heck, no!
-Celery needs to be kept moist all the time, so I figured I plant them right beside my neighbor’s sprinklers which overspray about two feet into my garden bed, so it will get an additional watering every day!
-Just as I was scooping in some compost, a huge, green beetle flew right by my face and plopped on the mound of compost and started burrowing in the wet soil.
+Celery needs to be kept moist all the time, so I figured I plant them right beside my neighbor’s sprinklers which overspray about two feet into my garden bed, so it will get an additional watering 3x/week!
+Just as I was scooping in some compost, a huge, green beetle (Fig Beetle AKA June Bug) flew right by my face and plopped on the mound of compost and started burrowing in the wet soil.
 I ran for my camera and it was buried when I got back in less than a minute.
 I uncovered it, and took a couple of shots as it was madly burrowing back in.

 I didn’t know if this inch-long, bejeweled creature was friend or foe, so I captured it in a jar and ran to the internet.
 There are tons of great photos of emerald green beetles, but this one happens to be a Fig Beetle.
 They will dive bomb right at you, and suck juice out of figs. There are no fig trees around here, so I’m guessing, according to a post I read on Encino 411, that the beetle larvae metamorphosed in the compost and opening the bag set it free.
-(Then, I captured it again, oops.)
-Not sure what I should do with it now.
+Or, it probably was looking to lay eggs.

 The parkway is coming together nicely.
 I planted milkweed and yarrow along the curb where the sunflowers were.
 I’ve still got two Japanese melon, one Japanese cucumber, and the Patty Pan squash, and now the celery.